adamcooke/muck/README.md

   storage do
     # Specifies the directory that backups will be stored for this server.
 You
-    # can use :hostname to insert the name of the hostname automatically.
+    # can use :hostname to insert the name of the hostname automatically and
+    # :database to insert the database name.
-    path "/opt/muck/data/:hostname"
+    path "/opt/muck/data/:hostname/:database"
     # The number of "master" bacups which should be kept before being archived.
     keep 50
   end